CAIS-ACSI/CAIS2023/content/authors/admin/_index.md

 Please be prepared to present informally on an aspect of your research for 5-10 minutes, which will be followed by discussion.
 More details will be provided upon acceptance.

-To participate in the Forum, please fill out the following submission form no later than May 15, 2023.
+To participate in the Forum, please fill out the following [submission form](https://forms.gle/Bw5kHgvQK4dTPTF46) no later than May 15, 2023.

 <b>The submission deadline for all proposals is January 31, 2023, midnight Pacific Time.</b>

 Authors will be notified by March 27, 2023.
 Final versions must be submitted no later than May 15, 2023, and will then be published on the conference website and in the conference proceedings.
-Authors are also encouraged to submit full papers to CAIS’s diamond open access journal (no Article Processing Charges): Canadian Journal of Information and Library Science / La Revue canadienne des sciences de l’information et de bibliothéconomie.
+Authors are also encouraged to submit full papers to CAIS’s diamond open access journal (no Article Processing Charges): [Canadian Journal of Information and Library Science / La Revue canadienne des sciences de l’information et de bibliothéconomie](https://ojs.lib.uwo.ca/index.php/cjils).

 ## Contact
 For further information, please contact the CAIS/ACSI 2023 Conference Co-Chairs:

 Philips Ayeni, PhD Candidate
-McGill University
+</br>McGill University
-philips.ayeni@mail.mcgill.ca
+</br>philips.ayeni@mail.mcgill.ca

 Roger Chabot, PhD
-Western University
+</br>Western University
-rchabot2@uwo.ca
+</br>rchabot2@uwo.ca

 Stacy Allison-Cassin, PhD
-Dalhousie University
+</br>Dalhousie University
-stacy.allison@dal.ca
+</br>stacy.allison@dal.ca